kashifnawazz/python.rb/README.md

 ## Usage

-Executable script "python.rb" is installed in your bin path.
+Executable script "python.rb" will be installed in your bin path.
 You can execute python program by two way.
 One way is through command-line interpreter (REPL), and another is from source-file.